9 Football Accumulator Near Misses: So Close to Big Wins!

 If you think Gary Walter’s early cash-out was unfortunate, this anonymous punter’s cash-out was extremely premature.

 Few thought Leicester City would survive in the top flight after narrowly avoiding relegation in the 2014/15 season.
-However, they started life under Claudio Ranieri well with a 4-2 victory over Sunderland.

-The Foxes would embark on the most unbelievable Premier League campaign in history, as Jamie Vardy and Riyad Mahrez fired the club to glory – a victory that would have won the him a far more impressive £2,500.
+The Foxes would embark on the most unbelievable Premier League campaign in history, as Jamie Vardy and Riyad Mahrez fired the club to glory – a victory that would have won him a far more impressive £2,500.

 Jamie Smith